dsoftwareinc/ghactions-manager/README.md

     - Ability to provide inputs for workflow ([All GitHub supported input types supported][workflow-inputs]).
 - Rerun/Cancel a workflow-run or a specific job in a workflow-run.
 - Open the workflow file of the workflow-run.
-- Link from file lines to GitHub
+- Create a link of selected file lines in GitHub

 ### Editing workflow files